gerdm/gerdm.github.io/content/posts/wolf-ewma.md

 # Numerical experiments
-Here, we provide an example of the WoLF method for the EWMA.
+Here, we provide an example of the WoLF method for *smoothing* a signal with outliers.
 First, we define the IMQ weight function $(9)$ and the WoLF method $(7)$.
 ```python
 import numpy as np